threefoldtech/threefold_hub/readme.md

 - `validators` is a list of Binance account addresses that corresponds to the validators.
 Example: `["0xD6DBC796aC81DC34bDe3864f1F2c8f40742D85Dc"]`
 - `powers` are the signing power of each validator, they are normalized such that their sum is `2 ** 32`.
 Example: `[4294967296]`

+Note that in case of tfhub chain resets, you need to re-deploy the gravity contract and re-configure using the new contract address.
 ### The threefold hub chain

 The command `ignite chain build` install the `threefold_hubd` binary.